At Clapham, we aim to cultivate our students' spiritual maturity.

 We believe that true education, as implied by the Greek term paideia, involves inculturation.
 It’s caught just as much as it’s taught.
 And so, all our teachers are confessing and mature Christians who aim to disciple their students into a Christian way of life through all their studies.
 Discipleship includes devoted mentoring time and all the informal support our teachers provide every day.

-Every year students learn around 12 of the best loved hymns ever written, ranging from “Amazing Grace” and “This Is My Father’s World” to ancient songs like “Of the Father’s Love Begotten” and “All Creatures of Our God and King,” and even modern classics like “In Christ Alone.”
+Every year students learn around 12 of the best loved hymns ever written, ranging from “Amazing Grace” and “This Is My Father’s World” to ancient songs like “Of the Father’s Love Begotten” and “All Creatures of Our God and King,” to modern classics like “In Christ Alone.”
 Our daily singing of these hymns at assembly along with a prayer for the start of the day help form our devotion and love for the Lord as a community.